YoavDn/canvas-party/canvas-party-docs/docs/guide/using-vue.md

 # CanvasParty with Vue

-to add canvasParty element to your Vue appliction first install the `@canvas-party/vue` package that serve as a wraper for the canvasElement and add is as plugin in the `main.js` file.
+to add canvasParty to your Vue appliction first install the `@canvas-party/vue` package that serve as a wraper for the canvas element and add is as plugin in the `main.js` file.

 To get started run this command in the terminal